-A fourth year rabbinical student in the ALEPH program, Esther has worked as an educator in Jewish education for many years.
+Ordained in 2018 by the the ALEPH Rabbinical Program, Esther has worked as an educator in Jewish education for many years.
 Most recently, Esther helped develop the curriculum and taught for Romemu’s Seekers Program.
 With a Masters in Social Work and post-graduate training in Play Therapy, Esther brings a deep understanding of children to her work.
 Creating spiritually exciting programming for children and their parents has been an extensive part of her journey, and she looks forward to continuing that work at Shaare Zedek.
-Esther received her BA/MSW at Yeshiva University and hopes to receive Rabbinic ordination in January of 2018.
+Esther received her BA/MSW at Yeshiva University.

 Shira Wolf has been leading children's services at Shaare Zedek since 2016, soon after moving to New York.
 She has a dual degree from the University of Michigan in Performing Arts Management and Psychology.
 Shira spent 20 formative summers at Camp Ramah in Canada, moving from staff kid, to camper, and eventually counselor and unit head.
 With two Jewish educators for parents, she has been surrounded by both formal and informal Jewish education her entire life.
 During the week, Shira can be found working in a theatrical management office.
 She was also instrumental in coordinating the logistics for Shaare Zedek's final High Holiday seasons in our building in 2016 and 2017.